keithalewis/math/vs.md

 Note the proof uses only the vector space axioms distilled from the special case of $\RR^n$.
 Axioms are written in angle brackets and substitution in square brackets.
+This is trivial to prove for $x\in\RR^n$, but using only the vector space axioms allows us to consider a wider range of mathematical objects.

 ### Span